267th Field Artillery Battalion: Overseas service and demobilization

 The battalion crossed the Atlantic aboard the RMS Queen Mary, arriving in England on 28 July.
 While awaiting movement to France, the 267th stayed in temporary quarters at Bude.
 The battalion crossed the English Channel from Weymouth aboard LSTs and LCTs on 1 September and had landed at Utah Beach in its entirety by 4 September, with the elements aboard the LCTs having been delayed by a storm.
 Between 5 September and 17 December, the battalion provided artillery support for the Third Army during its advance to the Rhine across Northern France.
 From 17 December to the end of the war, it was relieved from XII Corps and placed on special duty with the Third Army Provost Marshal, guarding bridges and handling prisoners of war in the army area.

 On 19 May the 267th moved forward to Auerbach, where it guarded a prisoner of war camp for captured German troops.
-The battalion was ordered transferred to the South West Pacific to participated in the invasion of Japan by an order of 1 August, but the order was cancelled due to the surrender of Japan.
+The battalion was ordered transferred to the South West Pacific to participate in the invasion of Japan by an order of 1 August, but the order was cancelled due to the surrender of Japan.
 The 267th returned to the United States on 11 February 1946 and was inactivated the following day at Camp Kilmer.

 For its service in Europe, the battalion was authorized four campaign streamers including: Northern France, Rhineland, Ardennes-Alsace and Central Europe.
 In the European Theater of Operation the Battalion had two men wounded and none killed.
 Three officers received the Air Medal.
 Four officers and 48 enlisted men received Bronze Star Medals, and two enlisted men received Purple Heart Medals.